 Our feet take a real battering, so invest in quality vegan shoes (prevents most problems) and use a good soap and foot cream.
 Ahinsa Shoes are super-comfy, made by physiotherapists.
 Verified by university studies as being super-comfy for walking, they are ethically made from handmade materials in Croatia and the Czech Republic.
 With worldwide shipping, choose from barefoot shoes (as natural as walking barefoot) or comfort shoes (maximum cushioning to adapt to your stride).
 The vegan leathers and suedes are ideal for traditional shoes, while the hemp and linen are more for ‘nature’s tough guys’.
 There are even boots with vegan fur lining to keep your toes toasty (tested to warm your feet in freezing Finnish temperatures!)
-Above are their comfort sneakers.

 Like rhino horn, our nails are made from keratin (don’t use toxic liquid for nail-biting, it can harm babies and pets if licked – some say giving up gluten has stopped nail-biting overnight, due to blocking vitamins that cause anxiety?)
 This plant-based bristle nail brush is made with sisal fibres on a FSC-certified beechwood base, ideal to clean gardening hands, and biodegrades at end of life (air-dry away from damp sinks to prevent mould).